Elementor vs Gutenberg: Key Differences Between Them

 11. Pricing

 Elementor has several pricing options packed with various services.
-Initially, Elementor was a page builder plugin only.
+Initially, Elementor was only a page builder plugin.
 But today, it also offers hosting and generative AI.
 Take a look at their prices below.

 Elementor Page Builder Plugin